-For more information about the annual asphalt program, please see our Questions and Answers below the schedule information below.
+For more information about the annual asphalt program, please see our Questions and answers below the schedule information.

 Roads in new neighbourhoods fall under the subdivision category.
 A base road layer is built and sits for about a year to settle.
 After the year, and when all construction in the development is complete, manholes are raised, curbs are repaired, and the surface layer of the road is paved.
 The neighbourhood developer pays for this work.